ShengQuanZhou/challenge/README.md

 Q: Can I use AI for the challenge?

 A: Yes, AI-assisted entries are encouraged.
 We used Grok to help design the challenge.
-Its [entry](submissions/grok_rough_vol) was a rough volatility model.
+Its [entry](submissions/grok_rough_vol) is a rough volatility model which uses 4 parameters.

 **Further reading:**